x402.NanoSession Protocol Specification (Rev 7)

 - Scheme (payment style): NanoSession uses

-scheme: "exact". - Mechanism (transfer/auth implementation): NanoSession uses a session-bound Nano block-hash proof (
+scheme: "exact". - Mechanisms (transfer/auth implementation): NanoSession Rev 7 introduces a Dual-Track approach:

-payload.proof+extra.nanoSession). - Network / Asset baseline:
+- Network / Asset baseline:

 network: "nano:mainnet",asset: "XNO".